The generation of baryon asymmetry and hypermagnetic field by the chiral vortical effect in the presence of sphalerons: Introduction

-Many studies have investigated the anomalous transport effects, {\it i.e.}, the CVE and the CME, on the evolution of the hypermagnetic fields and the matter-antimatter asymmetries \cite{sh1,sh2,sh3,s2,s3,Abbaslu2}.
-An initial small vorticity and a large matter asymmetry stored in the form of right-handed electron at $10$ TeV, have been considered in Ref.\ \cite{s2}, leading to the production of the hypermagnetic field and the baryon asymmetry in the temperature range, $100\mbox{ GeV} \le T\le 10\mbox{ TeV}$.
-Furthermore, the effects of overlapping transient fluctuations in the temperature of some matter degrees and vorticity of the plasma have been studied in Ref.\ \cite{s3}, resulting in the generation of the hypermagnetic field and the matter-antimatter asymmetries, all starting from zero initial values.
+Many studies have investigated the role of the anomalous transport effects, {\it i.e.}, the CVE and the CME, in the evolution of the hypermagnetic fields and the matter-antimatter asymmetries \cite{Giovannini-1997eg,Giovannini2000,Giovannini-2013oga,Giovannini-2015aea,Giovannini-2016whv,Joyce-1997uy,basy5,basy6,basy8,h1,sh3,n4,n5,n1}.
+An initially small vorticity and a large matter asymmetry stored in the form of right-handed electrons at $10$ TeV, have been considered in Ref.\ \cite{s2}, leading to the production of the hypermagnetic field and the baryon asymmetry in the temperature range, $100\mbox{ GeV} \le T\le 10\mbox{ TeV}$.
+Furthermore, the effects of overlapping transient fluctuations in the temperature of some matter degrees of freedom and vorticity of the plasma have been studied in Ref.\ \cite{s3}, resulting in the generation of the hypermagnetic field and the matter-antimatter asymmetries, all starting from zero initial values.
 In both of these studies, only the effects of the baryons and the first-generation leptons have been considered in the anomalous transport coefficients, and the contributions of the second- and third-generation leptons, and the Higgs boson have been ignored.
-Moreover, fast interactions such as the Yukawa processes of the second- and third-generation leptons, and also the weak sphaleron processes, which can wash out the asymmetries of the baryons and leptons, have been neglected \cite{n4,n2,jdvm,Dvor1}.
+Moreover, fast interactions such as the Yukawa processes of the second- and third-generation leptons, and also the weak sphaleron processes, which can wash out the asymmetries of the baryons and leptons, have been neglected \cite{n4,jdvm,basy8}.
+In this paper we generalize our previous work \cite{s3} by taking into account all of the neglected components and processes mentioned above.
+Furthermore, in the final part of this work, we extend the monochromatic Chern-Simons configurations of the hypermagnetic and velocity fields to continuous spectra.